Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 This Jalapeño Cheddar Artisan Bread is delicious served with soups, stews or your favourite chili and it makes the most amazing breakfast sandwiches.
 That bubbling cheddar cheese is EVERYTHING and your kitchen will smell amazing as it bakes!

-Try these Jalapeño Cheddar Drop Biscuits or this Green Olive & Rosemary Artisan Bread next.
+Try these Jalapeño Cheddar Drop Biscuits or this Green Olive and Rosemary Artisan Bread next.

 You can find more helpful information, suggested equipment, tips and resources for beginners in my Everyday Artisan Bread recipe here.